Theretra nessus

 Theretra nessus, the yam hawk moth, is a moth of the family Sphingidae.
 It was described by Dru Drury in 1773.

 Distribution

-It is found in Sri Lanka, India (including the Andaman and Nicobar islands), Nepal, Myanmar, Thailand, Vietnam, southern China, Taiwan, South Korea, Japan, Philippines, Malaysia, Indonesia, northern Australia and New Caledonia.
+It is found in Sri Lanka, India (including the Andaman and Nicobar islands), Nepal, Myanmar, Thailand, Vietnam, southern China, Taiwan, South Korea, Japan, Philippines, Malaysia, Singapore, Indonesia, northern Australia and New Caledonia.
 It is a recent immigrant in Oahu.

 Description

 The wingspan is 90–130 mm.
 Head, thorax and a stripe down center of abdomen is green suffused with ferrugineous.
 Thorax is with a lateral grey stripe and abdomen is golden yellow at the sides.
 Forewings are olive brown and the base with a patch of black and white on the inner margin.
 A black dot is present at end of cell.
 A postmedial waved oblique line met by three straight oblique lines from the apex at inner margin.
 Hindwings are black brown where the anal angle is ochreous, which colour extends towards the apex as a submarginal band.
 Ventral side is suffused with reddish ochreous.